One of the major annoyances to befall most fish keepers at some point or another is a major buildup of algae in their home aquariums.

 3. Cherry Shrimp

-It’s not just fish that eat algae, so if you want a more diverse tank, why not consider adding some cherry shrimp?
+It’s not just fish that can eat the algae in your aquarium, so if you want a more diverse tank, why not consider adding some agae eating shrimp, such as the cherry shrimp?

 Not only are these little guys excellent at clearing unwanted algae, but their bright red color also makes a striking addition to any aquarium.

-Cherry shrimp are dedicated scavengers, picking up all kinds of minute pieces of food and other detritus that falls to the bottom of the tank.
-When this doesn’t get cleaned up, it can lead to more algae growth, so cherry shrimp actually help prevent more algae from forming, as well as eating the stuff that’s already there.
+Cherry shrimp are dedicated scavengers, picking up all kinds of minute pieces of uneaten food added for other fish, and other detritus that falls to the bottom of the tank.
+When this doesn’t get cleaned up, it adds nutrients to the water that encourages more algae growth, so cherry shrimp actually help prevent more from forming, as well as eating the stuff that’s already there.
+A trait that surely propels into the premier league of best algae eaters!

 Since they only measure around 1.5 inches long, cherry shrimp don’t take up much room and can comfortably fit in a small single-species tank or a more substantial community aquarium, as long as you’re careful who you house them with.